RaptorRepack/MSVC/README.md

 -----------------------------------------------------------------------------------------------------------------------------------
 Microsoft Visual C++ Redistributable Project
 -----------------------------------------------------------------------------------------------------------------------------------
-Important Notes:
+Important notes:
+- Microsoft visual C++ redistributable project folder name  is msvc.
-- This microsoft visual c++ redistributable all data found on Microsoft servers
+- This microsoft visual c++ redistributable all data found on Microsoft servers.

-- If you interested to my repack then install this microsoft visual c++ all in one redistributable
+- If you interested to my repack then install this microsoft visual c++ all in one redistributable.
 -----------------------------------------------------------------------------------------------------------------------------------
-Release Date:
+Release status:
-- This product coming in tomorrow
+- Project files or folder RELEASED..!
 -----------------------------------------------------------------------------------------------------------------------------------
-Software Information:
+Software information:
 - Software Name: Microsoft Visual C++
 - Software Versions: v1.0.20.22
 - Software Mode: Redistributable